30 killed in suicide attack at Pakistani shrine

 - Hundreds of worshipers were gathered for the sufi ritual of Dhamal

-- The Islamic State Khorasan, ISIS' affiliate in Afghanistan and Pakistan, claimed responsibility
+- The Islamic State Khorasan, ISIS' affiliate in Afghanistan and Pakistan, claimed attack

-Islamabad, Pakistan (CNN)At least 30 people were killed in a suicide attack Thursday at Pakistan's packed Lal Shahbaz Qalandar shrine in the southern city of Shewan in Sindh province, provincial health minister Sikander Mandhero told CNN.
+Islamabad, Pakistan (CNN)At least 30 people were killed in a suicide attack Thursday at Pakistan's packed Lal Shahbaz Qalandar shrine in the southern city of Sehwan in Sindh province, provincial health minister Sikander Mandhero told CNN.

 As many as 100 others were injured, Mandhero said.